TC2013/Roundtrip/README.md

 1. When reading temp basal history, need to fix APS logic to correctly calculate IOB.
 Logic currently assumes current basal rate.<br />
 2. Improve UI.
 The list of improvements needed here is long, so I will just leave it at that.<br />
 3. App needs further testing.
 Used with 522/722 models.
 We will likely need patches for other pumps to function correctly.<br />
-4. Add the ability to use the RileyLink! <br/>
+4. Add the ability to use the RileyLink!! <br/>